Graphene Battery vs Lithium-Ion Battery

 Why Use Graphene in Batteries?

 Graphene is a 2D material consisting only of carbon.
 It exists in thin sheets with the carbon atoms arranged in a honeycomb type structure.
-Although graphene is a relatively new material compared to lithium, its advantages have been quickly recognised.
+Although graphene is a relatively new material compared to lithium, its advantages have been quickly recognized.
 By incorporating graphene into Li-ion batteries, most often at the electrodes, many battery properties can be improved.
-Graphene batteries outperform trditional Li-ion batteries in terms of energy density and charging speed.
+Graphene batteries outperform traditional Li-ion batteries in terms of energy density and charging speed.
 Graphene batteries also offer new features such as being flexible and non-flammable.

 Electrodes are one of the most influential parts of a battery.
 At the electrodes the redox reactions take place, these provide the chemical energy to make the battery work.
 Therefore a material that can efficiently transfer charge is a good material for an electrode.
 The high surface area of graphene make it an excellent candidate for this.
 A large surface area means more active sites for redox reactions to occur and so faster charging.

-The benefits of graphene batteries have been widely recognised.
+The benefits of graphene batteries have been widely recognized.
 Graphene batteries are under rapid development with applications in consumer electronic, such as phones and laptops.
 The thermal stability of graphene batteries render them a great choice for electric vehicles.
 More advanced applications such as satellites and battery-supercapacitor hybrids are also being explored.

 Disadvantages of Graphene Batteries